 The determination of the functional currency of subsidiaries is based on the subsidiaries' financial and operational environment and is the local currency of the subsidiary.
 Gains and losses from foreign currency translation related to entities whose functional currency is their local currency are credited or charged to accumulated other comprehensive income included in stockholders' deficit in the consolidated balance sheets.
 In all instances, foreign currency transaction and remeasurement gains or losses are credited or charged to the consolidated statements of operations as incurred as a component of other income (expense), net.
-Net foreign currency transaction and remeasurement gains were less than \$0.6 million in fiscal 2017 and losses were less than \$0.1 million and \$0.8 million in fiscal 2016 and 2015, respectively.
+Net foreign currency transaction and remeasurement losses were \$(0.8) million in fiscal 2018, gains were \$0.6 million in fiscal 2017, and losses were \$(0.1) million in fiscal 2016.